 These products usually contain an absorbent carrier, water, detergent, and solvent.
 The theory is that the liquids dissolve the soil and this soil/detergent/solvent mixture is absorbed into the carrier and is then vacuumed up.
 They are often used with a detergent pre-spray in heavily soiled areas.

 Very thorough vacuuming should be used to ensure that most of the carrier comes out of the carpet.
-With the extremely fine powder types, indoor air quality can be reduced.
+With extremely fine powder types, indoor air quality can be reduced.
 If a white powder starts appearing on shoes and cuffs of pants, too much was used and it was not thoroughly vacuumed up

-Manufactures who recommend this type of cleaning also state that for deep cleaning, Hot Water Extraction is the preferred method.
+Manufacturers who recommend this type of cleaning also state that for deep cleaning, Hot Water Extraction is the preferred method.

 The reasons why some companies use low moisture cleaning methods are: 1) They dry fast, 2) They are easy to produce, 3) Technicians can work very fast, 4) The price is cheaper than a properly done hot water extraction process.